hcs64/neon64v2/README.md

     make

-This will fetch bass, build the tools (bass and chksum64), and build neon64bu.rom. `make pkg` builds the release .zip.
+This will fetch bass, build the tools (bass and chksum64), and build neon64bu.rom. `make pkg` builds the release ZIP.

 ## Overview